hbened01/podcast-itunes/README.md

 VITE_API_ALLORIGINS_CORS=https://api.allorigins.win

-For more info, checkout the [React Page Documentation](https://beta.es.reactjs.org/).
+For more info about React, checkout the [React Page Documentation](https://beta.es.reactjs.org/).
+For more info about Vite, checkout the [React Page Documentation](https://vitejs.dev/guide/).
+For more info about Tailwind, checkout the [React Page Documentation](https://tailwindcss.com/docs/installation/).